 To drive a car in the Azores must be 18 years of age minimum, but to rent a car the minimum age is 23 or sometimes 25.

-You can still rent a car, under the age of 23, for a fee.
+You can still rent a car, under the age of 23, paying a fee.

 Radar warning devices are illegal in Portugal and, even if caught with one, connected or not, will be confiscated and fined.